 Parker serves as President-Elect of the American Correctional Association (ACA), the nation's oldest association developed specifically for practitioners in the correctional profession.

-Parker is a member of the American Correctional Association (ACA) and serves as President-Elect.
-He also serves on the ACA Standards Committee and previously served as Vice Chairman of the Commissioner on Accreditation for Correction.
-He earned an Associate’s degree in Criminal Justice from Dyersburg State Community College, a Bachelor of Science degree in Criminal Justice from the University of Tennessee at Martin and a Master of Arts degree in Security Studies with an emphasis in Homeland Security from the prestigious Naval Postgraduate School (NPS) in Monterey, California.
+Parker earned an Associate’s degree in Criminal Justice from Dyersburg State Community College, a Bachelor of Science degree in Criminal Justice from the University of Tennessee at Martin, and a Master of Arts degree in Security Studies with an emphasis in Homeland Security from the prestigious Naval Postgraduate School (NPS) in Monterey, California.
 Commissioner Parker’s thesis titled: “Establishing a De-radicalization/Disengagement Model for America’s Correctional Facilities: Recommendations for Countering Prison Radicalization” was published by NPS in 2013.
-In 2015, Commissioner Parker was called upon to testify before the Congressional Homeland Security Committee related to his thesis and recommendations for a de-radicalization model for U.S. Prisons.
+In 2015, Commissioner Parker was called to testify before the Congressional Homeland Security Committee related to his thesis and recommendations for a de-radicalization model for U.S. Prisons.

-Parker resides in Union City, Tennessee with his wife Misty and their three children, Madison, Mia and J’Coy.
+Parker resides in Union City, Tennessee with his wife and three children.